Line-Tied Flux Rope Relaxation and Reconnection: A 3D Kinetic Case Study

 This diffusion is formulated as a term $D_{hyp}\nabla^4(\rho \vec{u})$, where $D_{hyp} = \nu_{hyp}(\omega_{pe}/2\pi)d_e^4$ and $\nu_{hyp} = 10^{-3}$ as a dimensionless scale quantity.
-Previous reconnection simulations using PKPM showed that this approach correctly smooths over the nonphysical grid-scale response that results from this limitation in the model, without modifying the larger-scale kinetic response and layer width.\cite{juno2025} We also note that the optimal value of $\nu_{hyp}$ we found here is consistent with the value studied in that work.
+Previous reconnection simulations using PKPM showed that this approach correctly smooths over the nonphysical response that results from this limitation in the model, without modifying the larger-scale kinetic response and layer width.\cite{juno2025,le2009} We also note that the optimal value of $\nu_{hyp}$ we found here is consistent with the value studied in that work.

 In Appendix \ref{sec:init_details}, we present a complete tabulation of all relevant simulation parameters and expressions for initial conditions, including realistic laboratory plasma temperatures and densities.
 The physical parameters are chosen to closely match the LAPD experiment.
 We also show how the lab-frame distribution functions given in Eqs. \ref{eq:F0} and \ref{eq:G} are transformed into the local plasma rest frame implemented explicitly in PKPM.